 The easiest way to manually level the bed is to adjust the knobs until the space between the hot end and print bed is just high enough for a sheet of paper to slide between them with some resistance.

 Automatic leveling is usually a much easier and more precise bed leveling process than manual.
-The automatic leveling process typically uses a probe, like a BLTouch or CRTouch, to gauge the distance to the print bed.
+The automatic leveling process typically uses a probe to gauge the distance to the print bed.

 The 3D printer then maps the different heights of various points on the print bed and adjusts the nozzle height as needed during 3D printing.

 This system usually comes as the factory default for most mid-to-high-end 3D printers.
-However, the best 3D printers under $300 and 3D printers under $500 also feature this type of bed leveling system nowadays.
+However, many 3D printers feature this type of bed leveling system nowadays.
 There’s no reason to not use it anymore.

 Regardless of the machine you use, with automated bed leveling, you don’t have to worry about manually adjusting knobs and spending time calibrating the bed.
 The printer will do it all for you on each print job.